Module: search#

 1. contains_point(self: kbmod.search.RawImage, arg0: typing.SupportsFloat, arg1: typing.SupportsFloat) -> bool

-convolve_cpu(self: kbmod.search.RawImage, arg0: Annotated[numpy.typing.ArrayLike, numpy.float32, '[m, n]']) None#
+convolve(self: kbmod.search.RawImage, arg0: Annotated[numpy.typing.ArrayLike, numpy.float32, '[m, n]']) None#

-Convolve the image with a PSF.
+Convolve the image with a PSF on the CPU or GPU depending on availability.

 Convolves in-place.